Harvard Law School, J.D.

 Chris Gober is a trusted legal adviser for the most consequential matters in American politics:

-Campaigns, PACs, and nonprofits, including dozens of U.S. Senate, U.S. House, and gubernatorial races across the country.
+Campaigns, PACs, and nonprofits, including dozens of U.S. Senate, U.S. House, U.S., and gubernatorial races across the country.
 Chris currently represents more Republican U.S. Senators than any other attorney or firm in the United States.

 Constitutional and political litigation, including a victorious First Amendment lawsuit that struck down Texas’s “Super PAC” ban, obtaining a settlement from the federal government after the IRS unlawfully targeted a conservative nonprofit organization and leaked confidential taxpayer information, a victorious First Amendment lawsuit striking down a Missouri law requiring PACs to be formed no later than 30 days before an election, the hotly contested Texas redistricting litigation, and the successful defense of conservative political commentator Ben Shapiro in a high-profile defamation suit brought by the father of the former Irving, Texas student known as “Clock Boy.”